1996 Manly-Warringah Sea Eagles season: Grand Final

 In the 53rd minute Manly's Danny Moore scored a try from a Terry Hill pass after Hill drew Saints defenders, Adrian Brunker and Nick Zisti.
 With Ridge off the field after being concussed in a tackle, Innes converted from 5m off the sideline for the Sea-Eagles to take a 20–2 lead.
 Five minutes later Dragons' winger Zisti scored a try from a Bartrim cut-out pass.
 Bartrim then converted from the sideline for a final scoreline of 20–8.
 The final twenty minutes were scoreless with two field goal attempts from Ridge charged down by Dragons' defenders.

+In the days leading up to the game, Bob Fulton had named Manly's starting forward pack to be: Owen Cunningham, Jim Serdaris, Mark Carroll, Steve Menzies, Daniel Gartner and Nik Kosef.
+However, as had been usual over Manly's previous 4-5 games, before kick-off Fulton pulled a switch.
+He moved Cliff Lyons to the bench and started Kosef at 5/8.
+David Gillespie (wearing No.17) came off the bench to start at prop with Cunningham moved back to his usual position of lock.
+This actually meant that Owen Cunningham became the last Grand Final winning lock forward (as of 2024) to wear the old lock number of 8.

 Player statistics

 Note: Games and (sub) show total games played, e.g. 1 (1) is 2 games played.